calamares/calamares/src/modules/README.md

 up automatically by our CMake magic.
 The `module.desc` file is not recommended: nearly all cases can be described in CMake.

+Modules can be tested with the `loadmodule` testing executable in the build directory.
+See the section on [testing modules](#testing-modules) for more details.

 ### C++ Jobmodule

 **TODO:** this needs documentation